About Conference

 Topics

-Session I: Observing the Black Sea, Moderator - GeoEcoMar
+Session I: Oceanography and Observing the Black Sea, Session Chair - GeoEcoMar

 A crucial element of the Black Sea restoration and rehabilitation initiatives is the implementation of a continuous monitoring and operational